enuber/teamtreehouse_q-as/README.md

 can't quite figure out or just banter about.
 I have pretty much just answered those questions and moved on but, decided to start keeping a repository of those answers

-1) Shuffle It Up - The idea of this file was to have a group of users or people, and a group of products.
+1) Shuffle It Up (use the console to see the results no HTML) - The idea of this file was to have a group of users or people, and a group of products.
 The products would be randomly given to the people.
 However, when the products are randomly given out, each item must appear at least once in a users list.
 There were suggestions of just going through the product list and randomly selecting a user to give the item to but, the problem is then you could end up with uneven lists and, as each user was to end up with a set of 10 random items, I felt this was a less random